 One of the objectives was to train community service providers to deliver a parent coaching intervention to parents of toddlers at risk for autism.
 Michaela and Janet both participated in this project as parent coach trainers, which cemented their ongoing commitment to supporting families using this model.

 - Interacting with Autism.
 This is an American-based website has several videos describing the various facets of the ESDM and other evidence-informed models.
 Pdf versions of several research publications about ESDM can also be found here.
 Notice the top tab of called ‘treating’.
 Within this section there are more video examples of other early intervention methods which could be examined and compared with ESDM.
-There are also videos about many other factors related to ASD outside of early intervention on this site.
+There are also videos about many other factors related to autism outside of early intervention on this site.

 - Media Report.
 This is an American-made TV video-based media report about the Early Start Denver Model which shows a little bit about the UC Davis Mind Institute as well as a short interview with Dr. Sally Rogers.